Artifacting is a phenomenon where unwanted pixel colors, buggy textures, or glitches appear on your screen while gaming due to heavy load on the GPU.

 (1) Overclocked GPU

 Every GPU can function properly up to a particular core clock frequency for a set Voltage level.
-If you increase the core clock frequency beyond a level that your graphics card can handle at that voltage then it will lead to Artifacting.
+If you increase the core clock frequency beyond a level that your graphics card can handle at that voltage then it will cause the GPU to overheat and leads to Artifacting.

-Overclocking is the biggest reason for Artifacting.
+Overclocking and GPU overheating are the biggest reasons for GPU Artifacting.
 Most gamers try to overclock their GPUs using software like MSI AfterBurner but if you don’t do it properly then it could lead to Artifacting of the GPU, GPU Throttling and Overheating.

 (2) Using outdated or Beta Graphics Card Drivers